-Embrace the gift, you just got about $125 worth of free bees!
+Embrace the gift, you just got a lot of free bees!

 Swarms are very docile and pretty easy to catch.

-First, you’ll need to get the bees to where you can handle them.
+First, you’ll need to get the bees to a place where you can handle them.
 If they are already at ground level such as on a chair or on the front of your car then you can skip this step.
-But if they are in a tree, you’ll need to cut the limb down that they’ve gathered on if at all possible.
+However, if they are in a tree, you’ll need to cut the limb that they’ve gathered on down if it is at all possible.

-Next, you’ll need to spray the bees with sugar water.
-This keeps them calm because they are so busy licking themselves that they don’t pay attention to much else.
+Second, you’ll need to spray the bees with sugar water.
+This keeps them calm because they are so busy licking themselves that they don’t pay attention to anything else.

-What If You Don’t Wish To Perform A Swarm Split?
+What If You Don’t Wish To Split a Beehive?

-If you are someone that doesn’t care about multiplying their bees or honey production, then you might not want to go through the process of performing a split.
+If you are someone that doesn’t care about multiplying their bees or honey production, then you might not want to go through the process of splitting a beehive.